Russell Wilson, DK Metcalf, Bobby Wagner named to Pro Bowl as Seahawks tie team mark with seven picks

 Wilson and Wagner were the only Seattle Pro Bowl picks a year ago, and Wilson is tied with Cortez Kennedy for the second-most selections in team history behind the nine of Walter Jones.
 Wagner is tied for fourth with Steve Largent at seven.

-Seattle’s other Pro Bowl picks for 2020 are receiver DK Metcalf, safeties Jamal Adams and Quandre Diggs and two members of a special-teams unit that has been among the best in the NFL all season — snapper Tyler Ott and Nick Bellore, who has 12 special-teams tackles, tied for third-most in the league.
+Seattle’s other Pro Bowl selections for 2020 are receiver DK Metcalf, safeties Jamal Adams and Quandre Diggs and two members of a special-teams unit that has been among the best in the NFL all season — snapper Tyler Ott and Nick Bellore, who has 12 special-teams tackles, tied for third-most in the league.

 The Pro Bowl game was canceled last month due to the COVID-19 pandemic.
 The event instead will be held as a weeklong virtual experience on the EA Sports Madden NFL 21 video game.